dedis/doc/cosi/cosi.md

 ### Announcement

 The leader BROADCASTS an announcement message including the statement S to sign.
-Upon reception, each leaf node executes the commitment step.
+Upon receipt of an announcement message, each leaf node executes the commitment step.

 ### Commitment

-Upon the receipt of an announcement message, each non-root node SHOULD validate the statement S syntactically and semantically.
+Upon the receipt of an announcement message, each non-root node SHOULD validate the statement S syntactically and semantically according to an application-dependent policy.
 If any of these checks fails, the node MUST abort the protocol.

 Every node then generates a random commitment R_i as described in the previous